What is Power BI? A Hands-On Guide for Students at OptionTrain College

 With Power BI, you can:

 a.
-Establish connections with various data sources, including databases, Excel, and even online services like Google Analytics.
+Connect to different databases, Excel and even to online services like Google Analytics.

-The key ideas you'll come across when using Power BI will be made simpler now.
+Now the key ideas you’ll come across when using Power BI will be easier.
 The components of the tool are as follows:

 1. Dataset